yuangh-x/2022-NIPS-Tenrec/README.md

 ### Benchmark

-We apply Tenrec on ten distinct recommendation tasks.
+We apply Tenrec on 10 recommendation tasks.
 Please run the commands as below to test the performance of each task.

 #### CTR: